Odyssey Award: Recipients

 In each of the fifteen cycles to 2022, at least one title has been named an Honor Audiobook with five being the greatest number of Honors (2008, 2009, 2018) and one being the fewest (2016).
 Beginning in the 2022 award-year, two titles may be named Winners, one for Excellence in Audiobook Production for Children, and one for Excellence in Audiobook Production for Young Adults.

 Multiple awards

-Listening Library has won 5 awards and Live Oak Media and Harper have each won 3.
+Listening Library has won 5 awards, Harper has won 4, and Live Oak Media and Scholastic have each won 3.

 Katherine Kellgren is the narrator of the most Odyssey-honored titles at five Honor Audiobooks, including three written by L. A. Meyer and produced by Listen & Live Audio — the first, second, and fourth Jacky Faber books.